Vietnam.vn - Nền tảng quảng bá Việt Nam

 The lawsuit by the two journalists – which is expected to be the start of a class action campaign – adds that, given the investment raised and current valuations of companies like OpenAI, it is “absurd” to suggest that obtaining a license from copyright holders to train AI models would be “cost prohibitive” and therefore “prevent the growth of this nascent industry”.

-They added that the AI company could have entered into profit-sharing licensing agreements to reduce its upfront costs, “but instead, the defendants decided to steal.
+They added that the AI company could have entered into profit-sharing licensing agreements to reduce upfront costs, “but instead, the defendants decided to steal.
 They were no different than any other thief.”

-Copyright industries, including the music, literature, and film industries, insist that AI companies seek permission from copyright owners before using existing content to train AI models.
+Copyright industries, including the music , literature, and film industries, insist that AI companies seek permission from copyright owners before using existing content to train AI models.

 In a recent blog post, prominent intellectual property lawyer Kate Downing said that the NYT’s case against OpenAI seemed particularly strong.
-“The complaint includes numerous, extremely clear examples of OpenAI’s models reproducing The Times’ content almost verbatim,” she noted.
+“The complaint includes numerous, extremely clear examples of OpenAI’s models spitting out The Times’ content almost verbatim,” she noted.
 “The Times convincingly argues that its content is extremely valuable for training AI,” she continued.

 Hoang Hai (according to NYT, CMU)